sai-sruthi/Cloud-Provision-Workshop/README.md

 * 7. What does it mean by "Comfort the Customer with Discomfort"

 * 8. Explain "You are the Support Person"

     Working in DevOps we consider ourselves to be the support person too, we have to take responsibility to provide continous support as we have to deliver and deploy contonously unlike old times.
 We will not have people for testing, then deploying etc..

 * 9. Why can sharing an api key be problematic?

+    Sharing an api key is problematic because other people ca piggyback on the resources that we have access to, because we will be paying for it most of the time.
+Also sometimes if the API key authenticates someone for access to a subset of data, then it will give them access to data.

 * 10. What differences did you observe between the two cloud provider apis you tried?